tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2c_Annex.md

 You will need to download the required files for this tutorial.

-You will find all practical materials in the **Annex** directory.
+You will find all practical materials in the [following link](https://drive.google.com/drive/folders/1s41DR0TnzknnY3-I89knlwQcjJGlzudo?usp=sharing).
 Relevant materials that you should see there at the start of the practical are as follows:

  📂: Base_Data
   - GIANT_Height.txt,